-The Supreme Court concluded that, given the basic position of the marriage relationship in this society's hierarchy of values and the concomitant state monopolization of the means for legally dissolving this relationship, due process did prohibit a state from denying, solely because of inability to pay, access to its courts to individuals who sought judicial dissolution of their marriages.
-Thus, the Court held that a state could not, consistent with the obligations imposed on it by the Due Process Clause of the Fourteenth Amendment, pre-empt the right to dissolve this legal relationship without affording all citizens access to the means it had prescribed for doing so.
+The Supreme Court of the United States concluded that due process prohibited the State from denying, solely because of inability to pay, access to its courts to individuals who sought judicial dissolution of their marriages.
+The Court took into consideration the basic position of the marriage relationship in society's hierarchy of values and the concomitant state monopolization of the means for legally dissolving that relationship.
+The Court held that a state could not, consistent with the obligations imposed on it by the Due Process Clause of the Fourteenth Amendment, pre-empt the right to dissolve that legal relationship without affording all citizens access to the means it had prescribed for doing so.